Oberlin Conservatory - B.M.

 Berklee College of Music - M.M.

-Ricardo Guerra is a Cuban-American drummer/percussionist, composer, and educator based in New York City.
-Drawing from elements of rock, jazz, and Afro-Cuban styles, his playing offers a rhythmically dynamic atmosphere of joy and freedom, creating an avenue for improvisation and creativity along the way.
+Ricardo Guerra is a Cuban-Americandrummer/percussionist, composer, and educator based in New York City.
+Drawingfrom rock, jazz, and Afro-Cuban music, his playing and compositions create arhythmically dynamic atmosphere that fosters improvisation and creativity.

-Born in a musical family in Havana, Cuba, Ricardo Guerra has been around a rich musical and percussive culture from an early age, playing claves in his father's folkloric dance and theatre groups.
-In these groups, he was exposed to the playing of Lazaro “Tato” Alfonso, a former member of Irakere, who taught him some of the basics of Afro-Cuban music.
-Soon after he began studying classical percussion and drumset, eventually landing on drumset as a primary instrument.
-Guerra earned his BM in Jazz Performance from Oberlin Conservatory of Music where he was mentored by percussion luminaries such as Billy Hart and Jamey Haddad, and later earned an MM in Global Jazz Performance from the Berklee Global Jazz Institute, where he studied with Danilo Perez, John Patitucci, and Joe Lovano, among others.
+Born into a musical family in Havana, Cuba, Ricardo Guerra has been around a rich musical and percussive culture from an early age, playing claves in his father's folkloric dance and theatre groups and learning from Lazaro “Tato” Alfonso, former member of Cuban fusion group Irakere.
+After formal training on classical percussion and drumset, Guerra earned his BM in Jazz Performance from Oberlin Conservatory of Music, where he studied with percussion luminaries such as Billy Hart and Jamey Haddad.
+He later earned an MM in Global Jazz Performance from the Berklee Global Jazz Institute, where he studied with Danilo Perez, and Francisco Mela, among others.

-As a teaching artist, Guerra has led individual and group classes on drumset, percussion, and ensemble playing.
-Most recently, he joined Belongó (formerly The Afro Latin Jazz Alliance) where he works with public school music teachers to bring music classes to underserved communities.
-In his teaching, he strives to use music as a tool for intersectional communication, self empowerment, and self expression.
+As an educator, Guerra has led individual and group classes on drumset, percussion, and ensemble playing.
+Through Belongó (formerly The Afro Latin Jazz Alliance) and Creative Music Programs, he works to bring music classes to underserved communities.
+Guerra also maintains a private lesson studio of virtual and in-person students.
+In his teaching, he strives to use music as a tool for dialogue, personal growth, and self expression.